Truthful Mechanisms for Competing Submodular Processes: Introduction

+\textbf{Related Work:} Models of influence spread in networks, covering both cascade and threshold phenomena, are well-studied in the sociology and marketing literature \cite{G78,S78}.
 The (non-competitive) problem of maximizing influence in social networks was theoretically modelled by Kempe et al. \cite{Kempe:2003,Kempe:2005}.
 Subsequent papers extended these models to a competitive setting in which there are multiple advertisers.
 Carnes et al. \cite{Carnes:2007:MIC:1282100.1282167} suggested the Wave Propagation model and the Distance Based model, which were based on the Independent Cascade model.
 Additionally, Dubey et al. \cite{DBLP:conf/wine/DubeyGM06}, Bharathi et al. \cite{DBLP:conf/wine/2007/BharathiKS07}, Kosta et al. \cite{KostkaOW08}, and Apt et al. \cite{KM2011} also studied various competitive models.
 The main issue that these models addressed was how to arbitrate ties in each step of the process, determining which technology a node will assume when reached by several technologies at once.
-The main algorithmic task that these models address is the problem of choosing the optimal set of nodes for a player entering an existing market, in which the competitor's choice of initial nodes is already known.
+The main algorithmic task addressed by these models is choosing the optimal set of nodes for a player entering an existing market, in which the competitor's choice of initial nodes is already known.
 Borodin et al. \cite{springerlink:10.1007/978-3-642-17572-5_48} presented the OR model which proposes a different approach, in which the previously studied, non-competitive diffusion models proceed independently for each technology as a first phase of the process, after which the nodes decide between each technology according to some decision function.